 Hearing Children in the Time of COVID-19

-Always concerned about the well-being of our children, I thought I would give you some tips to help your children get through these strange and psychologically difficult times more peacefully, far from school, friends, and for you, work.
-This is the modest contribution of the Caramel & Cie teams.
+Always concerned about the well-being of our children , I thought I'd share some tips to help your children get through these strange and psychologically challenging times more calmly, away from school, friends, and for you, work.
+This is the modest contribution of the Caramel & Cie team.

-COVID-19, an over-publicized event that disrupts the lives and routines of all children and their parents, can indeed generate anxiety in each of us, as at the time of September 11, 2001, the Charlie Hebdo and Bataclan attacks, etc. I therefore called on Agnès Bailly, a psychoanalyst and psychologist specializing in monitoring children, to get her opinion on how to approach the subject of COVID-19 with our children.
+COVID-19, an over-publicized event that is disrupting the lives and routines of all children and their parents, can indeed generate anxiety in each of us, as it did on September 11, 2001, with the Charlie Hebdo and Bataclan attacks… I therefore called upon Agnès Bailly, a psychoanalyst and psychologist specializing in the treatment of children, to get her opinion on how to approach the subject of COVID-19 with our children.

-I hope you enjoy this little article that I personally really like because it goes a little further than just giving advice!
+I hope you enjoy this short article, which I personally really like because it goes a little further than just giving advice!

 Rafaela Garcia (founder of Caramel & Cie)

-"How do we explain Covid-19 to children?"
-I've been asked.
-I'd rather turn things around this way: How do we address their unique and personal questions, at their own time?
+"How do you explain Covid-19 to children?"
+I was asked.
+I would turn the question around: How do you welcome their unique and personal questions, at the time that will be theirs?

-Trying to explain things with "ready-to-use" knowledge may not resonate with your child and may block their questions, preventing them from expressing their concerns.
-There's no doubt they have something to say.
+Trying to explain things with "ready-made" knowledge might not be suitable for your child and could stifle their questions, preventing them from expressing what's bothering them.
+No doubt they have something to say.

-Children's books can help parents approach a delicate subject, provided you remain open to the unexpected question your child may ask.
-Be attentive enough (and you can't be attentive all the time) to welcome their words, what they may say to you out of the blue, when you least expect it and when you are least available.
-Yet, that's when they will ask you their question, which may seem trivial or completely out of step with what is happening.
+Children's books can help parents broach a sensitive subject, provided they remain open to the unexpected questions the child might ask.
+It's about being attentive enough (and we can't always be) to listen to what they say, what they tell you spontaneously, when you least expect it and are least available.
+Yet it's precisely then that they'll ask their question, which may seem trivial or completely out of sync with what's happening.

-A 5-year-old boy I saw at the very beginning of the epidemic told me:
+A little 5-year-old boy I was seeing at the very beginning of the epidemic told me:

-– “I’m afraid I’ll miss my father’s birthday tonight… I have a cold.”
+– “I’m afraid I’ll miss my dad’s birthday tonight… I have a cold.”

-– Me: “Did you hear things on the radio?”
+– Me: “Did you hear anything on the radio?”

 – “I’m afraid of the virus… it’s deadly, you know.”

-Reassuring him with a scientific speech would not have allowed him to ask me his question afterwards.
+Reassuring him with a scientific discourse would not have allowed him to then ask me his question.

 – Me: “Do you ever wonder about death?”